 where $u,v$ are the unique points in the edge $[x,y]$ such that $(\omega\circ d)_G(u,v)=d(x,y)$ and $(\omega\circ d)_G(x,u)=(\omega\circ d)_G(v,y)$. \end{definition}

-Intutively, the gapped graph associated to $(M,d)$, $\omega$ and $D$ is the the subset of complete geodesic graph generated by $(M,\omega\circ d)$ consisting of every vertex, and those edges $[x,y]$ with $x,y\in D$, removing a gap in the middle of $[x,y]$ of length exactly $d(x,y)$.
+Intuitively, the gapped graph associated to $(M,d)$, $\omega$ and $D$ is the subset of the geodesic graph generated by $(M,\omega\circ d)$ consisting of every vertex, and those edges $[x,y]$ with $x,y\in D$, removing a gap in the middle of $[x,y]$ of length exactly $d(x,y)$.
 The exact position of the gap of length $d(x,y)$ in the segment $[x,y]$ is not relevant for our purposes.